gohugoio/hugo/content/functions/countwords.md

 ---
 title: countwords
-description: Counts the number of words in a string that has been passed to it.
+description: Counts the number of words in a string.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01